jacobzymet/jacobzymet/README.md

   - CSS
   - WordPress

+## My Projects
+- **Proprietary/Closed-Source**
+  - Solara v2
+    <small>A program that manages containerized websites (specifically for Sol) using either Docker or Podman.
+Created using Python and Bash.</small>

 ## Some more info

 Most of my software is closed-source right now, so you won't find many public repositories on my GitHub.